rajsandilya/Capstone/README.md

     * GPPC is a subset of GPID group ( A group of NDCs )
     * Both GPID and GPPC represent the same Generic drug, it's form and strength.
     * The only difference is GPPC contians packing information: size & codes.
-    * A GPID can contain many NDCs with different GPPCs.ß
+    * A GPID can contain many NDCs with different GPPCs.
  * References:
     * https://data.medicaid.gov/dataset/dfa2ab14-06c2-457a-9e36-5cb6d80f8d93
     * https://dhhr.wv.gov/bms/BMS%20Pharmacy/Documents/NADAC%20Survey.pdf